 This undated photo, provided by South Korean pharmaceutical giant Celltrion Inc., shows Rekirona.
 (Celltrion Inc.)

-South Korean pharmaceutical giant Celltrion Inc. said Monday its COVID-19 antibody treatment has won an emergency approval from Peruvian authorities.
+South Korean pharmaceutical giant Celltrion Inc. said Tuesday its COVID-19 antibody treatment has won emergency approval from Australian authorities.

 Rekirona is a monoclonal antibody with activity against COVID-19.
 A monoclonal antibody is a type of protein that has been designed to attach to a specific structure.